 - … and many more.
 Check out their website closer to the date to find out what skills sharing sessions they are going to offer this year.

 The Edmonton Resilience Festival has a call out for volunteers so if you have time on the weekend of April 29th to May 1st, 2016 I am sure they will appreciate you helping out.
-Send an email [email protected] to get more information on how to volunteer.
+Send an email to firstname.lastname@example.org to get more information on how to volunteer.